 TunesKit Spotify Music Converter

-TunesKit Spotify Converter literally converts tracks from Spotify into an MP3 file to be listened to on a range of devices.
+TunesKit Spotify Converter is a great tool to download Spotify playlists ready to be listened to on a range of devices.
 It requires the Spotify application to be downloaded onto the computer to be used, which can either be a Mac or Windows machine.
 On first launch, an intuitive GUI (Graphic User Interface) makes it straightforward to start converting tracks immediately.